atomisthq/docs/docs/index.md

 Atomist is all about making you more productive by helping you to automate away all the things that slow you down.
-The following concepts describe the pieces Atomist provides to make it easy for you to create automations that reduce drudgery and distractions.
+The following concepts describe the pieces Atomist provides to make it easy for you to create automations that reduce repetitive work and distractions.

 ### Development automation platform